nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-03-20-what-my-father-taught-me-about-agility-path-34-years-before-it-was-invented/index.md

 resourceType: blog
 slug: what-my-father-taught-me-about-agility-path-34-years-before-it-was-invented
 aliases:
   - /blog/what-my-father-taught-me-about-agility-path-34-years-before-it-was-invented
 tags:
   - agile
   - ebmgt
   - evidence-based-management
   - scrum
   - scrum-org
 categories:
   - people-and-process
-coverImage: nakedalm-agility-index-7-7.png
+preview: nakedalm-agility-index-7-7.png
 ---

 A few weeks ago I headed out to the Scrum.org offices in Boston to participate in training to hone my skills as an Evidence-based Management Consultant.
 I was talking to my father about it when I got back and was surprised that he recognised many of the practices and tools.